GDPR FAQs

 Can I use a different method of gathering advertising consent for my readers?

-Right now, our first priority is making sure the solutions we’re using are actually 100% in compliance.
-From our conversations with Google, the IAB, other ad industry providers, and our lawyers, this latest release is in line with best practices to protect your site’s ads and do what it takes for compliance.
-As more information and standards come to light, we’ll be at the forefront of new and improved solutions for your ads.
+No. Our priority is making sure the solutions we’re using are actually 100% in compliance.
+From our conversations with Google, the IAB, other ad industry providers, and our lawyers, Raptive’s CMP is in line with best practices to protect your site’s ads and manage compliance.

 Can I customize the CMP wording?